Fishing where they are and give them what they want is a proven formula for steelhead fishing success, period.

-Fishing where they are is just a tad more difficult to nail down especially in steelhead seasons when fishing pressure and/or a decrease in returning fish numbers are contributing to lower catch rates.
+Fishing where they are is just a tad more difficult to nail down especially in steelhead seasons when fishing pressure increases and/or there is a decrease in returning fish numbers that contribute to lower catch rates.
 I believe that is happening now and could continue for years to come.

 The only thing to make finding the steelhead easier is the amount of your “looking experience” so new anglers are working with a significant disadvantage.

-You know or will quickly figure out – not all tributary water holds steelhead!
+You know or will quickly figure out – not all tributary water hold large numbers of steelhead!

 Follow the crowd.
 Successful anglers attract a following.

 Many good locations have parking areas crowded with cars and easy to find “elephant trails” leading to a good fishing location.
 Keep in mind, this suggestion is about finding steelhead and may not provide an ejoyable fishing experience.

 What happens if you arrive in Erie and no one is fishing, just you?
 Now that is when you gain “looking experience”.